 Set goals for basic workouts

-Even if you're not working towards a big marathon, you can set yourself goals for activity, eating and sleep.
+Even if you're not working towards a big marathon or looking to lose weight or build balance, you can set yourself goals for activity, eating and sleep.

 Read this: The best wearables for real-time coaching